 At Yellowstone Boys and Girls Ranch, youth who struggle socially, emotionally, and behaviorally are welcomed by professionals who are committed to building relationships and reinforcing the strengths of each young person.
-Our caring staff includes psychiatrists, nurses, clinical and school psychologists, therapists, chemical dependency counselors, school administrators, teachers, and direct care personnel who provide 24-hour supervision to children with serious mental health needs.
+Our caring staff includes psychiatrists, nurses, clinical and school psychologists, therapists, chemical dependency counselors, director of spiritual care, recreational therapists, Eagala therapist, school administrators, teachers, and direct care personnel who provide 24-hour supervision to children with serious mental health needs.
 Because of these extensive resources, struggling youth receive the individual support they need to learn how to overcome daily challenges and find success in life.

 - Anxiety disorder

 - Attention deficit hyperactivity disorder (ADHD)

 Other behaviors may include drug use, running away, self-harming, suicidal thoughts, poor social skills, and defiance.
 Yellowstone Boys and Girls Ranch is not able to meet the needs of youth who have a full-range IQ scale below 80; who have behavioral issues that require a jail-type setting; who need detoxification or treatment for acute eating disorders; who are perpetrators of sexual offenses; who have a history of significant arson or fire setting; or who are pregnant.
 We evaluate special physical and medical needs on a case by case basis.

 YBGR Psychiatric Residential Treatment Facility (PRTF) believes full schedules that consist of healthy activities provide opportunity for youth to build constructive relationships with staff and one another.